School of Record for American College of the Mediterranean Madrid

 ART/ARH 334: Great Masters of the Prado 3 Credits

-School of Record Articulation: Intermediate Art History
+School of Record Articulation: 3000 Level Art History

 The aim of this course is to offer an introduction to Spanish Art from The Golden Age the early Nineteenth Century, with special emphasis on El Greco, Diego Velázquez and Francisco de Goya.
 Given its position as a primary depository for Spanish art, the collection of El Museo del Prado will be a major focus of the course, with regular class visits to the museum and related institutions.